hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 Trader Test will automatically simulate and give you responses just like in a real life scenario.
 You can also request NCTS support staff to generate the manual responses as if Border Force staff are processing your goods.

 ### Validate your XML
-Use [our XSD files](https://developer.service.hmrc.gov.uk/guides/common-transit-convention-traders-service-guide/documentation/xsd-reference.html) to validate your XML
+Use [our XSD files](https://developer.service.hmrc.gov.uk/guides/common-transit-convention-traders-service-guide/documentation/xsd-reference.html) to validate your XML.
+You should note you must not include the MesSenMES3 XML element when sending your message to our API.
+Our system will automatically populate that data element for you.

 ### Find out which functionality we've released
 Check the [roadmap](https://developer.service.hmrc.gov.uk/roadmaps/common-transit-convention-traders-roadmap/) to see what you can test now and what's coming soon.